 What Are Asbestos-Containing Products?

 What is common to many asbestos-containing products is that they were (are) used to contain heat (i.e. thermal insulation.)
 This was the main reason for their use.
 It is impossible to list all of the products that have, at one time or another, contained asbestos.
-One of the most common products asbestos is found in, is in the insulation material found on heating pipes and ducts of homes built before 1960.
+One of the most common products asbestos is found in is in the insulation material found on heating pipes and ducts of homes built before 1960.

-Some of the other common asbestos-containing products are insulating cement, insulating block, asbestos cloth, gaskets, packing materials, thermal seals, refractory and boiler insulation materials, transite board, asbestos cement pipe, fireproofing spray, joint compound, vinyl floor tile, ceiling tile, mastics, adhesives, coatings, acoustical textures, duct & pipe insulation for heating, ventilation and air conditioning (HVAC) systems, roofing products, insulated electrical wire and panels, and brake and clutch assemblies.
+Some of the other common asbestos-containing products are insulating cement, insulating block, asbestos cloth, gaskets, packing materials, thermal seals, refractory and boiler insulation materials, transit board, asbestos cement pipe, fireproofing spray, joint compound, vinyl floor tile, ceiling tile, mastics, adhesives, coatings, acoustical textures, duct & pipe insulation for heating, ventilation and air conditioning (HVAC) systems, roofing products, insulated electrical wire and panels, and brake and clutch assemblies.

-How Can I tell If I Have Asbestos In My Home?
+How Can I Tell If I Have Asbestos In My Home?

 People who have frequently worked with asbestos (such as plumbers, building contractors or heating contractors) often are able to make a reasonable judgment about whether or not a material contains asbestos on a visual inspection.
 Many professional home inspectors also can make a reasonable visual judgment.
 To be absolutely certain, an industrial hygienist would have to make the identification.